The 3 P’s for Identifying Anxiety

 What is fear?

 Fear is a normal response to a stimuli that is dangerous and prompts us to take flight, fight or freeze in the morning in order to survive.
 An emotion should naturally rise and fall.
 For example, when fear is experienced, you react and then this falls when you feel safe again.
 An anxiety response to stimuli is considered a phobia.
-The most commonly heard phobia is arachnophobia or fear of spiders.
+The most commonly heard of phobia is arachnophobia or fear of spiders.

 What is stress?